 By the Council, for any justifiable cause in the best interest of IALA.

-The Secretary-General must notify the member of the reason for termination and the date of effect of termination, such notification to be at least 30 days before the termination shall take effect.
+TheSecretary-General must notify the member of the reason for termination and the date of effect of termination, such notification to be at least 30 days before the termination shall take effect.

 - General Assembly